-- Create complete visual designs concept sketches, mood boards, flow diagrams, wireframes, mockups, style guides, and design documentation
+Create concept sketches, mood boards, flow diagrams, wireframes, mockups, style guides, and design documentation

-- Coordinate with user experience researchers and developers on prototypes for use in user testing and for production-ready web graphics
+Coordinate with user experience researchers and developers on designs for use in user testing and for production-ready web applications

-- A bachelor’s degree in Graphic Design, Interaction Design, Information Design, User Experience, HCI, or a related field; alternatively, an equivalent combination of training or work experience in interface or interaction design
+A degree in Graphic Design, Interaction Design, Information Design, User Experience, HCI, or a related field; alternatively, an equivalent combination of training or work experience in interface or interaction design

 This job can be done remotely, and full-time remote candidates located within the United States are encouraged to apply.
 Learn more about the University of Michigan’s remote employment policies and agreements.